xen-troops/moulin/docs/quickstart.rst

 This build file allows you to build Xilinx BSP for one of selected devices(zc702-zynq7, zc706-zynq7, qemu-zynq7).
 Apart from early discussed :code:`desc` and :code:`components` sections we can see two
-new: :code:`variables` and :code:`paramaters`.
+new: :code:`variables` and :code:`parameters`.
 But let's take a look at the component.
 In this case we are fetching two `git` repositories.
 Also we are building Yocto distribution now, we have completely different builder with different option.
 You can see